Common Mistakes

 // Here we define bnu as an alias too: boost::numeric::ublas

-// We can use either as the prefix to things in the that namespace;
+// We can use either as the prefix to things in that namespace;

 namespace bnu = boost::numeric::ublas;